SELinuxProject/selinux/secilc/docs/cil_default_object_statements.md

 When creating a new `file` object, the appropriate `range` component of the new security context will be taken from the `target` context:

     (defaultrange file target low_high)

+MLS userspace object managers may need to compute the common parts of a range such that the object is created with the range common to the subject and containing object:

+    (defaultrange db_table glblub)